Prompting and Evaluating Large Language Models for Proactive Dialogues: Clarification, Target-guided, and Non-collaboration: Conclusion

 \section{Conclusion}

 In this work, we conduct the first comprehensive evaluation on the capability of LLM-based dialogue systems in handling proactive dialogues, including clarification, target-guided, and non-collaborative dialogues.
 To enhance the proactivity of LLM-based dialogue systems, we propose a proactive chain-of-thought prompting scheme that triggers the reasoning and planning capability of LLMs.
-The empirical analysis sheds light on the potentials of LLM-based dialogue systems for proactive dialogues: 1) ProCoT largely enhances the originally poor performance of asking clarification questions, but still limits in handling domain-specific applications.
-2) LLM-based dialogue systems perform aggressive topic shifting towards the designated target, while ProCoT enables the topic planning to be more smooth.
-3) Despite the powerfulness on controllable response generation, the capability of strategy learning and planning is the key challenge for LLM-based dialogue systems handling non-collaborative dialogues.
+The empirical analysis sheds light on the potentials of LLMs for proactive dialogues: 1) ProCoT largely enhances the originally poor performance of LLMs in asking clarification questions, but still limits in handling domain-specific applications.
+2) LLM-based dialogue systems perform aggressive topic shifting towards the designated target, while ProCoT enables the topic planning to be smoother.
+3) Despite the strength on controllable response generation, the capability of strategy learning and planning is a key challenge for LLMs in handling non-collaborative dialogues.